Corrections to the higher moments of the relativistic ion energy-loss distribution beyond the Born approximation. I. Z dependence of Mott's corrections: Computation of the central moments of the energy-loss distribution

-First of all, let us give a few basic definitions.
-The n-th moment of a real-valued continuous function $f(y)$ of a real variable about a value $\bar{y}$ is

-The moments about its mean $\mu$ are called ``central moments''; these describe the shape of the function $f(y)$.
-The first moment is the mean.
-The second central moment is the variance.
-Its positive square root is the standard deviation $\mu_2^{1/2} \equiv D$.\footnote{The ELS is measured by the standard deviation of the energy distribution about its mean value.} The third central moment is the measure of the lopsidedness of the distribution.
-Any symmetric distribution will have a third central moment of zero.
-The fourth central moment is a measure of whether the distribution is tall and skinny or short and squat, compared to the normal distribution of the same variance.
-Since it is the expectation of a fourth power, the fourth central moment is always non-negative.
+Remind now a few basic definitions.
+We define the n-th moment of a real-valued continuous function $f(y)$ about a value $\bar{y}$ as The moments about its mean are called ``central moments'', and they describe the shape of the function $f(y)$.
+The first moment ($\mu_1$) is the mean.
+The second central moment ($\mu_2=\bar\Omega^2$) is the variance.\footnote{The average square fluctuation in the energy loss, $\bar\Omega^2=\langle(\delta\varepsilon-\langle\delta\varepsilon \rangle)^2\rangle$, where $\delta\varepsilon$ denotes the energy loss, is the so-called ``straggling parameter''.} Its positive square root is the standard deviation, and it describes the width $\bar\Omega$ of the distribution.
+The third ($\mu_3$) and fourth ($\mu_4$) central moments are used to determine the normalized central moments, which define the parameters of asymmetry and peakedness of the distribution, respectively.

-Applied to our problem, the central moments of energy loss distribution can be represented as follows:

-Here, $n_0$ is the number of atoms of the substance per unit volume; $\delta x$ is the thickness of the layer of matter traversed by the ion.
+Applied to our problem, the central moments of energy-loss distribution can be represented in the Mott approximation as follows: Here, $\delta x$ is the thickness of the layer of matter traversed by the ion.

 Using the expression